lisphilar/covid19-sir/docs/README.rst

 model <https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model>`__
 on 12Feb2020 and developed it, discussing with Kaggle community.
 On 07May2020, "covid19-sir" repository was created.
 On 10May2020, ``covsirphy`` version 1.0.0 was published in GitHub.
-First release in PyPI (version 2.3.0) was on 28Jun2020.
+The first release in PyPI (version 2.3.0) was on 28Jun2020.
+Many APIs were reviewed via 2.x series and version 3.0.0 was released on 12May2023.

 Support
 -------